 A sisterhood of more than 290,000 predominately Black college educated women, the Sorority currently has over 950 chapters located in the United States, England, Japan (Tokyo and Okinawa), Germany, the Virgin Islands, Bermuda, the Bahamas and the Republic of Korea.

 In realizing its mission, Delta Sigma Theta provides an extensive array of public service initiatives through its Five-Point Program Thrust of Economic Development, Educational Development, International Awareness and Involvement, Physical and Mental Health, and Political Awareness and Involvement.

 Honorary Membership is a very special privilege the Grand Chapter reserves for women who have achieved national distinction in a particular field.
-Some very notable Honorary Members of the Sorority are Mary McLeod Bethune, Nancy Wilson, Camille Cosby, Ruby Dee, Aretha Franklin, Nikki Giovanni, Lena Horne, Berverly Sills, Cicely Tyson, Betty Shabazz, and Shirley Caesar Williams, Susan L. Taylor and Angela Bassett.
+Some very notable Honorary Members of the Sorority are Mary McLeod Bethune, Nancy Wilson, Camille Cosby, Ruby Dee, Aretha Franklin, Nikki Giovanni, Lena Horne, Beverly Sills, Cicely Tyson, Betty Shabazz, and Shirley Caesar Williams, Susan L. Taylor and Angela Bassett.